keberwein/DT-770-Panzer-Mod/README.md

 -----------

 There's are so many tutorials online devoted to this subject, so we won't go into any detail.
 However, I wanted to use this space to share a couple of tricks I've picked up over the years to make things easier.

-### The Jumper Method

-In the re-cable portion of the mod, we used the "bridge" technique to join the pins on our male 4-pin xlr.
-For the cable, we have to use a different method because we want the wires to exit the terminal straight, instead of to the side.

 ### Running Paracord